retroryan/real_estate_ai_search/real_estate_search/README.md

 ## Features

-- 🔍 **Full-Text Search**: Multi-field search across property descriptions, features, and amenities
+-  **Full-Text Search**: Multi-field search across property descriptions, features, and amenities
-- 📍 **Geographic Search**: Find properties within a radius of any location
+- **Geographic Search**: Find properties within a radius of any location
-- 🏷️ **Faceted Search**: Dynamic filters for price ranges, property types, locations, and more
+- **Faceted Search**: Dynamic filters for price ranges, property types, locations, and more
-- 🔗 **Similar Properties**: Find properties similar to any listing using more-like-this queries
+- **Similar Properties**: Find properties similar to any listing using more-like-this queries
-- 🛡️ **Type Safety**: 100% Pydantic models and enums - no magic strings
+- **Type Safety**: 100% Pydantic models and enums - no magic strings
-- 🔄 **Zero-Downtime Updates**: Versioned indices with atomic alias switching
+- **Zero-Downtime Updates**: Versioned indices with atomic alias switching
-- 🔐 **Authentication**: Built-in support for Elasticsearch authentication
+- **Authentication**: Built-in support for Elasticsearch authentication
-- 💪 **Resilient**: Circuit breaker and retry logic for production reliability
+- **Resilient**: Circuit breaker and retry logic for production reliability
-- ⚡ **Performance**: Bulk indexing, lazy connections, and optimized mappings
+- **Performance**: Bulk indexing, lazy connections, and optimized mappings

 ## 🤖 Role in the RAG/GraphRAG Pipeline

-While this module doesn't directly use generative AI, it serves as a critical component in the overall RAG architecture:
+This module serves as a critical component in the overall RAG architecture:

 ### Integration with Generative AI Modules